ZJZAC/ZJZAC.github.io/_pages/about.md

 # 🔥 News
+- *2024.11*: &nbsp;🎉🎉 One paper is accepted to Information Fusion 2024.
+Congrats to Linqing Hu!
 - *2024.10*: &nbsp;🎉🎉 GenderCARE is awarded the Distinguished Artifact Award in CCS 2024.
 Congrats!
 - *2024.09*: &nbsp;🎉🎉 One paper is accepted to NeurIPS 2024.
 Congrats to Guanlin Li!
 - *2024.09*: &nbsp;🎉🎉 One paper is accepted to USENIX Security 2025.
 Congrats to Junqi Zhang!